Leptonic probes of Alternative Left-Right Symmetric Models: Lepton flavour Violating Processes

 We close this section by presenting in Fig.~\ref{fig:MWR_MZR}, the regions of the parameter space allowed by current LHC bounds on the ALRM $Z'$ state, and that could be further restricted by present bounds and future sensitivity on the rare branching ratio BR($\mu \rightarrow e \gamma$).
 All scanned scenarios satisfying LHC bounds on the $Z'$ boson (\textit{i.e.}, with $M_{Z^\prime} > 4.5$~TeV) are projected in the two-dimensional mass plane $(M_{W_R}, M_{Z^\prime})$.
 Such a representation allows us to determine, by means of the relationship between the extra gauge boson masses, how constraints on the $W_R$ boson from rare $\mu\to e\gamma$ decays could provide information on bounds on the neutral $Z'$ boson.
 All the points that are excluded by current MEG~II measurement on the branching ratio BR$(\mu \to e \gamma)$ are shown in red, whilst those which are sensitive to MEG~II present bound but will be disfavoured in the near future are shown in green.
 Finally, blue points refer to scenarios featuring a too small BR$(\mu \to e \gamma)$ value to be reachable by any planned experiment.
 We can infer from this figure that indirect LFV constraints have the potential to restrict the viable regions of the parameter space further, or equivalently that constraints could be extracted on the $W_R$ mass from improved measurements of the rare branching ratio BR$(\mu \rightarrow e \gamma)$.
 Subsequently, there is a potential to increase mass bounds on the ALRM $Z^\prime$ boson beyond those originating from the LHC, owing to the band-like structure which appears in the plane and that is due to varying the $g_R$ coupling in our scan and the sensitivity to BR$(\mu \to e \gamma)$.
+Finally, we emphasise that the specific shape of the upper-right boundary of the parameter space region populated by the points directly arises from the quadratic tree-level relationship between the $Z^\prime$ and $W_R$ masses, combined with the LHC mass limits imposed by $Z^\prime$ boson searches at the LHC.